 Test matrix

-During a first test phase the automated vehicle will be tested in a virtual test surroundings either performed by the (car)manufacturer or an independent, third party (following the proposals of subgroups 1a and 2a).
+During a first test phase the automated vehicle will be tested in a virtual test surroundings. either performed by the (car)manufacturer or an independent, third party (following the proposals of subgroups 1a and 2a).
 In a next step the automated car will be tested on a test track, based on the report(s) of the previous, virtual test phase.
 The report will describe the behaviour of the automated vehicle / -systems in the virtual surroundings regarding the operational performance, limits and conditions.
 In fact, these test report(s) will be the input for testing on a test track.
 In the case study a basic approach for the development of a test matrix or protocol was presented.
 The test criteria in this matrix to be developed should be based on:

 Safety - awareness of hazards (based on actual behavior of the vehicle), ability to modify behavior in order to prevent accidents happening